erisu/cordova-electron/DOCUMENTATION.md

 #### How to make my window fullscreen?

-Using the `fullscreen` flag, you can change the default behavor that will force your application to load in fullscreen.
+Using the `fullscreen` flag can force the application to launch in fullscreen.

 ```
 mainWindow = new BrowserWindow({ fullscreen: true });